Contents

 St. Peter's Basilica Facts

-4. The Original St. Peter’s Basilica
+4. The original St. Peter’s Basilica

 Before the current St. Peter’s Basilica was constructed, an older church existed on the same site.
 The original church was built in the 4th century and stood in the place of the current basilica until Pope Julius II, in AD 1506, began the construction of the new St. Peter’s Basilica.
 It was a grand gesture to memorialize the death of the Apostle at Vatican Hill.